davidhin/gitlab-merge-requests-lists-enhancer/README.md

+Forked - Vibe coded to make it work with updated Enterprise Gitlab, I only wanted branch name to appear in merge request view so removed everything else.

 # GitLab Merge Requests lists enhancer

 A browser extension that enhance all Merge Requests lists on any instance of Gitlab and GitLab.com.